baderas/pycharm-dpkg/README.md

 package and distribute the tar files.

-This is just a first adoption of trygvis's [intellij-idea-dpkg](https://github.com/trygvis/intellij-idea-dpkg) and works for me but is still very untested!
+This is just a first adoption of trygvis's [intellij-idea-dpkg](https://github.com/trygvis/intellij-idea-dpkg) and works for me, but it is still very untested!

 If you find a bug, please file a bug on GitHub: http://github.com/baderas/pycharm-dpkg/issues